cran-task-views/ExperimentalDesign/ExperimentalDesign.md

     T-optimal designs, also called optimal discriminating designs (Dette, Melas and Shpilev 2013, Dette, Melas and Guchenko 2014), Package `r pkg("acebayes")` calculates optimal Bayesian
-    designs using an approximate coordinate exchange algorithm.
+    designs using an approximate coordinate exchange algorithm, package `r pkg("OBsMD")` provides "Objective Bayesian Model Discrimination in Follow-Up Designs" according to Consonni and Deldossi (2015).
 Further optimal design packages for very specific purposes are listed at the end of this view.
 -   Package `r pkg("conf.design", priority = "core")` allows